Ceddy610/thesis-end-to-end-test/README.md

 React Native.
 To this end, the test frameworks Appium and Maestro are eval- uated and assessed based on defined criteria and a subsequent evaluation matrix.
-The findings of the thesis indicate that both tools exhibit specific strengths and weaknesses, but are suitable for end-to-end testing of cross- platform applications in the context of a migration
+The findings of the thesis indicate that both tools exhibit specific strengths and weaknesses, but are suitable for end-to-end testing of cross-platform applications in the context of a migration

 ## How to use